byuids-resumes/GabrielSanahuano_resume/docs/index.md

 - Prepared and taught weekly training meetings for fellow volunteers in order to promote efficiency within the group.
 - Team building development and ensured that the goals and values of the mission were fulfilled.

+`Jan 2011 - Present`
+__Genealogist, Indexer, and Reviewer__
+Family Search
+- Volunteered to make valuable genealogical records freely searchable online.
+- Extraction work of names, dates, and other records for Spain, Colombia, and Ecuador.
+- Helped to index 8,371 genealogical records.
+- Helped to review 4,146 indexed records.
+- Searched out and found over 900 genealogical records to compile information for my family tree.